mkicjn/rhmap/README.md

   * The user is not stuck with dynamic memory, and can stick to statically allocated memory on embedded platforms.
 * A hash function is intentionally left unprovided.
   * The user is not stuck with string hashing, and can perform lookups by any data type with whatever hash function they want.
-* It is compatible with ANSI C, and C89.
+* It is compatible with ANSI C, i.e. C89.
   * The user is not stuck relying on modern compiler features like `typeof`, and can use older standards on more limited platforms.

 It is also very simple to use, with consistent functions and data types which are essentially opaque.